 If you firmly acquire “Four arithmetic calculations” that form the basis of all academic achievement and lay the foundation of the number, it will be efficient to start learning from elementary school students.
-If you compare it only with learning speed, basic skills should be learnt at an earlier age in elementary school.
+If you compare it only with learning speed, basic skills should be learned at an earlier age in elementary school.

 When Students Actually Start Learning Abacus in IPPO/ISHIDO-SHIKI?

 In IPPO/ISHIDO, most of the students start to learn abacus at 6 years old.
-It may be a reasonable age to acquire the concept of numbers efficiently while developing their capacity to analyse the problem.
-At age 6, their right side of brain is still active and they can develop imagery through their imagination where they can use it in solving mental arithmetic.
-Through long process, they will be able to understand and appreciate numbers especially the “Four arithmetic operations”.
+It may be a reasonable age to acquire the concept of numbers efficiently while developing their capacity to analyze the problem.
+At age 6, their right side of the brain is still active and they can develop imagery through their imagination where they can use it in solving mental arithmetic.
+Through the long process, they will be able to understand and appreciate numbers especially the “Four arithmetic operations”.

 Four Arithmetic Operations

 Four arithmetic operations are the foundation of mathematics.
-The fundamental operations in mathematics are addition, subtraction, multiplication and division.
+The fundamental operations in mathematics are addition, subtraction, multiplication, and division.

 The learning depends on how you understand the operations and how to use it.
 It will be more efficient at the beginning of learning from elementary.
 These four are very important on doing Abacus.
 It doesn’t require age as long as you know the concept of these numbers and you will be confident in solving problems.